Manchester City legend Paul Dickov joins Acronis at GITEX 2023

 During GITEX, Acronis will feature thought leadership presentations by James Slaby, Director of Cyber Protection, covering vital topics such as countering ChatGPT-aided cybersecurity threats, building comprehensive cyber resilience, and navigating the landscape of cyber insurance.
 Others include building an incident response plan for cyber resilience and safeguarding your Microsoft 365 data and Google Workspace.

-You can visit the Acronis booth in the Cyber Valley section, H25 - C50.
+You can visit the Acronis booth in the Cyber Valley section, H25 - C50 and cultivate your #CyberFit strategy by reserving a one-on-one consultation with an Acronis expert.
+Secure your spot now by booking your meeting through the following link.

 About Acronis